ansible-collections/netapp/ansible_collections/netapp/azure/README.md

 - Python azure-mgmt-netapp.
 Install using ```pip install azure-mgmt-netapp```
 - For authentication with Azure NetApp log in before you run your tasks or playbook with 'az login'.

+# Code of Conduct
+This collection follows the [Ansible project's Code of Conduct](https://docs.ansible.com/ansible/devel/community/code_of_conduct.html).

 # Release Notes

 ## 21.5.0